-For more information on investing in infrastructure to meet the eligibility criteria under the Location Offset, see https://www.arts.gov.au/publications/location-offset-training-and-infrastructure.
+For more information on investing in infrastructure to meet the eligibility criteria under the Location Offset, see Training and Infrastructure.

 Recommended Provisional Process

 If a production intends to invest in permanent infrastructure in Australia to meet the contribution to the broader workforce requirement, it is recommended you apply for Provisional Certification - Infrastructure.
 This allows for consideration of the proposed infrastructure project before it is established or work commences.